CA Portal Blog Upto 20% Off on CA Firm Website Design

 #1.
 Business Knowledge

-Accountants, in general, coordinate and interact with experts from various areas inside a company.
-As a result, it’s critical that they have broad business expertise and understand how their financial activities affect other departments.
+Accountants, in general, coordinate and interact with experts from various areas within a company.
+As a result, they must have broad business expertise and understand how their financial activities affect other departments.

 #2.
 Technology Expertise